petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-filters.md

 1. Choose *Date Range* when adding a new filter.

-1. In the modal that opens, fill in the Name of the filter and, optionally, [localize](./data-set-view-fields.md#editing-and-localizing-labels) it.
+1. Fill in the *Name* of the filter and, optionally, [localize](./data-set-view-fields.md#editing-and-localizing-labels) it.

-1. Select the Field by which you want to filter the entries.
+1. Select the *Field* by which you want to filter the entries.

    Each field can be associated with only one filter at a time.

-1. (Optional) Set From and To dates to pre-filter the entries and the filter will show entries within the specified range.
+1. (Optional) Set *From* and *To* dates to pre-filter the entries, and the filter shows entries within the specified range.

    You can set just one of the two dates.